- More Products

-Midnight Gardening: The term “midnight gardening” comes from people who bury their gold at night so the digging won’t be noticed.
+Midnight Gardening: The term “midnight gardening” comes from people who bury their precious metals at night so the digging won’t be noticed.
 Here are a couple pointers if you choose to bury your silver.

-• Metal detectors can detect up to a depth of about 4 feet.
+• Also, be aware that metal detectors can detect up to a depth of about 4 feet.

 Firearms: If you store metals at home and have a safe, and IF you feel comfortable having a gun in the house, a firearm might be a way to defend yourself in the event of a break-in while you're home.
 We don’t necessarily recommend purchasing a firearm, however, as there a number of considerations to keeping a weapon in the house.